dhruvkandpal99/honeycomb_lsdyna/README.md

 ## 🔑 Main Objectives
 - Simulate the response of a 53-cell aluminum honeycomb under an EDST-induced blast load.
 - Use an accurate geometry-based shell mesh to capture realistic deformation.
+[Click here to see the procedure.](https://youtu.be/dm4S_Yn3YtE?feature=shared)
 - **Validate key results:**
   - Response **Force-Time curve**
   - Final crushed height of the honeycomb.